 Q: How will this impact LCBO’s business?

-A: As the LCBO welcomes its new responsibility to set up a subsidiary to support the retail sales of cannabis, we will continue to deliver in the beverage alcohol business, ensuring that the LCBO meets our operational objectives.
+A: The LCBO has welcomed its new responsibility to set up a subsidiary to support the retail sales of cannabis.
+We will continue to deliver in the beverage alcohol business, ensuring that the LCBO meets our operational objectives.

 Q: Where will cannabis be sold?

-Stores would be complemented by an online channel that would provide all Ontarians with a safe and secure way to legally purchase cannabis, by July 2018.
+Stores would be complemented by an online channel that would provide all Ontarians with a safe and secure way to legally purchase cannabis by summer 2018.